MafiAtUN/unmiss_gis_intelligence/README.md

 cp .env.example .env
 ```

-5. Edit `.env` with your configuration (Azure keys optional if not using AI extraction)
+5. Edit `.env` with your configuration:
+   - Azure AI Foundry credentials (required for AI extraction, enabled by default for better accuracy)
+   - Set `ENABLE_AI_EXTRACTION=false` to disable if Azure credentials are not available

 6. Run the application:
 ```bash